sararace/school-projects/README.md

 Form Art Android App
 --------------------
 I made this application in my ICAM 141A class (Computer Programming and the Arts I).
-It is artwork made up of android-native form elements, inspired by [this](http://www.c3.hu/collection/form/).
+It is artwork made up of android-native form elements, inspired by [Form Art](http://www.c3.hu/collection/form/).